The Real Truth Behind Tallow Brands

 - Role in skin: Provides protective effects and long-lasting hydration.

-- Why it matters: Found in the protective layer of infant skin – incredibly gentle and effective.
+- Why it matters: Found in the protective layer of infant skin.
+Palmitic acid is incredibly gentle and effective.

 Tallow contains ~20–25% palmitic acid – ideal for dry, damaged, or aging skin.